Azathothas/Stars/README.md

 ## TypeScript

+- [tsirysndr/envhub](https://github.com/tsirysndr/envhub) – Manage your dotfiles and packages with ease.
+Define your $HOME as Code  💻 🚀 ✨
 - [abi/screenshot-to-code](https://github.com/abi/screenshot-to-code) – Drop in a screenshot and convert it to clean HTML/Tailwind/JS code
 - [refined-github/refined-github](https://github.com/refined-github/refined-github) – :octocat: Browser extension that simplifies the GitHub interface and adds useful features
 - [rejetto/hfs](https://github.com/rejetto/hfs) – HFS is a web file server to run on your computer.
 Share folders or even a single file thanks to the virtual file system.